Neighborhood Guides

 One of the first things people notice in Fairfax is how quickly the town gives way to nature.
 Many homes are just minutes from a trailhead, an open space preserve, or a scenic ride that makes outdoor living feel effortless.

 When my own brain feels stuck, I head out on the trail.
 The straight stretch up toward Mt.
-Tam is where I go to thaw my thoughts — long enough to reset, short enough to be back at my desk in an hour.
+Tam is where I go to thaw my thoughts, long enough to reset, short enough to be back at my desk in an hour.
 A real hike, a real workout, and most importantly, an actual change of scenery.
-That kind of trail access is rare, and once you have it, you stop being able to live without it.
+That kind of trail access is rare, and once you have it, you can't live without it.

 Homes with character

-Fairfax homes are defined by personality.
-You'll find restored Craftsman cottages, mid-century homes with walls of glass, hillside properties with views toward Mt.
-Tam, and bungalows that somehow feel both old and freshly alive.
-Most of them have soul — original hardwood floors, mature oaks, creekside gardens, the kind of architectural detail that came from being thought about by hand rather than optimized by spreadsheet.
+Fairfax homes radiate real personality.
+From restored Craftsman cottages, mid-century homes with walls of glass, hillside properties with views toward Mt.
+Tam and downtown Fairfax, and bungalows that somehow feel both old-fashioned and freshly alive and modern.
+Most of them have soul: original hardwood floors, mature oaks, creekside gardens, the kind of architectural detail that came from being thought about by hand rather than optimized by spreadsheet.

-This is part of why people fall for Fairfax.
-The houses haven't been homogenized.
+The houses haven't been standardized.
 Each one tells you something about whoever lived there before.

 What to know before you look